nice-game-hints/zmckracken-btas/README.md

-This is the raw repository for Zak McKraken - Between time and space.
+This is the raw repository for Zak McKracken - Between time and space.
 You can find the actual NGH guide here.